handzonai/AI4all/ai-tools-for-marketing.md

-# Top AI Tools for Marketing
+# Leading AI Tools for Marketing

 # 1. ChatGPT for Research & Writing